 Not My Job: 'Stay Human' Bandleader Jon Batiste Gets Quizzed On Robots

-BATISTE: Oh, my goodness, you heard the news.
+JON BATISTE: Oh, my goodness.
+You heard the news (laughter).

 BATISTE: Well, we went to Juilliard.
 And we were there studying and, you know, really, really trying to come up with a sound as a band.
 And one day, we were eating in a diner.
 And we were talking about how everybody who plays at Juilliard - you know, you go into an orchestra, or you play in these really, really highfalutin places.
 And we were like, how do we play for people who may not have the money or the access or may not ever think to go and see a concert at Carnegie Hall or something like that?

 BATISTE: So we literally just took our instruments and went down into the subway from that diner.
 And that summer, we must be played in the subway every day almost of that entire month.

 BATISTE: And we played for people for free.
 We didn't ask for any money.
 We were like buskers that come into your subway car except we would play like a 30-minute concert.
 And we wouldn't ask you for money (laughter).
 So then after that, people were like, wow, these guys are pretty good.
 And they started coming to coming to our shows.
 And from there, you know, we started going on tour around the world - from playing on the subways in New York City.

 SALIE: Well, you said you did this in the summertime in New York City.
 It's super hot on the subway.

 BATISTE: Oh, my goodness.
 Imagine carrying a tuba.